dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 2. change the outputFolder and tempFolder to desired folders.
 We can just leave the default options
 3. close by pressing ctrl+x then ctrl+c
 ## 6.3 Edit sample_table.csv
 We should fill sample_table.csv with the metadata about our datasets.
-It is in csv format where each row represents a datasets.
-For each dataset, we add three comma sperated columns:
+It is in csv format where each row represents a dataset.
+For each dataset, we add three comma separated columns:
 1. sample_name: id for each dataset
 2. sample_type: we define here the type for the datasets using the following types